|

 1828 Sir Thomas Makdougall Brisbane, James Dunlop, Caroline Herschel

-1829 Rev. William Pearson, Friedrich Wilhelm Bessel, Heinrich Christian
+1829 Rev. William Pearson, Friedrich Wilhelm Bessel, Heinrich Christian Schumacher

 1830 William Richardson, Johann Franz Encke